-- Is a nationally-recognized training program combining work with learning and training, both on and off the job - Combines the development of theoretical knowledge regarding a particular occupation or range of occupations with practical experience gained from doing the job
+- Is a training program combining work with learning and training, both on and off the job - Combines the development of theoretical knowledge regarding a particular occupation or range of occupations with practical experience gained from doing the job

-Value of Apprenticeship
+What Is the Value of an Apprenticeship?

-- Apprenticeships offer a way into industry - They are real jobs with paid salaries - An experienced worker will be there to mentor you - Opportunities may exist to advance in your chosen career
+- Apprenticeships offer a way into an industry - They are real jobs with paid salaries - An experienced worker will mentor you - Opportunities may exist to advance in your chosen career

-Educational Benefits of Apprenticeships
+What Are the Educational Benefits of Apprenticeships?

-- Gain a variety of job-specific and transferable skills

-- Use apprenticeship as a pathway to college

-- Earn college credit or even a bachelor's degree
+- Gain a variety of job-specific and transferable skills - Use apprenticeship as a pathway to college - Earn college credit or even a bachelor's degree - Earn a credential upon completion

-- Progress into higher education

-- Earn a credential upon completion